facebookresearch/PoseWarper/README.md

 We provide all the required JSON files, which have already been converted to COCO format.
 Evaluation is performed using the official PoseTrack evaluation code, [poseval](https://github.com/leonid-pishchulin/poseval), which uses [py-motmetrics](https://github.com/cheind/py-motmetrics) internally.
 We also provide required MAT/JSON files that are required for the evaluation.

-**For PoseTrack18 data**, please download the data from [PoseTrack download page](https://posetrack.net/users/download.php).
-Since the video frames are named properly, you only need to extract them into a directory of your choice (no need to rename the video frames).
-As with PoseTrack17, we provide all required JSON files for PoseTrack18 dataset as well.

 Your extracted PoseTrack17 images directory should look like this:
 ```
 ${POSETRACK17_IMG_DIR}